jentery/routledgeCompanionMSDH/projects.md

 Buffalo: The Name Dropping Game: “A card game of quick wits and zany combinations, buffalo: the name dropping game asks you to name-drop faster than your friends, collect the most cards, and win!”
 See www.tiltfactor.org/game/buffalo.

-Build a Better Panel: Women in DH: A crowdsourced list of women who “you might invite for keynote or other [DH related] conference event.”
+Build a Better Panel: Women in DH: A crowdsourced list of women who “you might invite for a keynote or other [DH related] conference event.”
 See www.jwernimont.com/2015/09/19/build-a-better-panel-women-in-dh.

 Burning the Interface: “[An] exhibition at the Museum of Contemporary Art, Sydney, curated by Mike Leggett and Linda Michael” (March-July 1996).
 See www.mikeleggett.com.au/projects/burning-interfaceinternational-artists-CD-ROM.